 Your finished, uncooked vegan mushroom wellington should look something like the picture below.
 You’re going to bake it at 375 degrees Fahrenheit for about 40 minutes, depending upon your oven.
 It’s done when the crust turns a nice, golden brown.

 Remove from the oven and allow to cool for 10 minutes before slicing.

 Serve with stuffing, cranberry sauce and all the trimmings.

-Besides being a fantastic holiday meal, this Vegan Mushroom Wellington w/ Sweet Potato & Rosemary makes a great vegan dinner any time of year.
+Besides being a fantastic holiday meal, this best ever vegan mushroom wellington mushroom wellington makes a fantastic main dish any time of year.
 The following tips may help you during the cooking process:

 - You can also cook it ahead of time and stick in back in fridge until ready to serve.

 - If you don’t have ingredients for vegan egg wash, just use olive oil.

 - Use a sharp knife for best slicing results.